nolll/pokerbunch/README.md

 - `npm run watch`
 - Head to `https://localhost:9000`
 - Login with a user: `admin`, `manager` or `player`.
 The password is `abcd`

+Some actions sends emails.
+For that to work, install smtp4dev `dotnet tool install -g Rnwood.Smtp4dev` and run it with `smtp4dev`